 Finishing the Brining Process

-With the brining process finished, allow the chicken to come to room temperature prior to cooking.
+When the chicken brine process is finished, allow the meat to come to room temperature prior to cooking.

 With paper towels or a kitchen towel dry the chicken off completely.
 You should try to dry underneath the skin if possible.
 You can leave the skin attached at the top and bottom of the piece of meat and work your way under the skin, without detaching the skin.